makyo/writing/work/getting-lost/outline.md

 Embed in computers story

+'net as asylum, a place to put uncomfortable people when they get in the way.

-When RJ gets Lost in the 'net, stuck without a way to return to the world outside, he finds himself torn between accepting his fate and the struggle to escape.
-Meanwhile, Dr. Carter Ramirez, a specialist in the Lost, finds himself meeting with a surprising amount of political pressure when attending to RJ's case.
+When RJ gets Lost in the 'net, stuck without a way to return to the world outside, ey finds emself torn between accepting his fate and the struggle to escape.
+Meanwhile, Dr. Carter Ramirez, a specialist in the Lost, finds herself meeting with a surprising amount of political pressure when attending to RJ's case.
 Much more is bound up in the case of the Lost than appears at first glance.

 ## Cast
+Plot 1:
 * RJ
     * person who gets lost
     * AwDae online b/c canid muzzle - gender neutral